DaveAldon/Mac-SE-30-GUI-App/README.md

 ### What's Next

 I added some documentation to the code to help explain what's going on, but there's a lot more to explore in the future.
-This app is very simple, and I would love to work on something more useful in the future.
+The app in this repo is very simple, and I would love to create guides on how to debug using THINK C, how to manage memory better, and how to create a more interactive GUI.

 If you'd like to read about where the library references from this app come from and how to use them, I highly recommend checking out [this website](https://vintageapple.org/macprogramming/) which has hundreds of vintage Macintosh development books available.

-*Remember, with 40+ year old technology you can't expect to be able to Google all your questions.
+*Remember, with 40+ year old technology you can't expect to be able to Google all of your questions.
 Sometimes you just need to read a book written by the experts from that time period.*